coq/coq/dev/ci/README-developers.md

 ### Breaking changes

-When your PR breaks an external project we test in our CI, you must prepare a patch (or ask someone —possibly the project author— to prepare a patch) to fix the project.
+When your PR breaks an external project we test in our CI, you must prepare a patch (or ask someone—possibly the project author—to prepare a patch) to fix the project.
 There is experimental support for an improved workflow, see [the next section](#experimental-automatic-overlay-creation-and-building), below